rdahis/rdahis.github.io/_posts/2018-01-16-on-extrapolation.markdown

 categories: essays
 ---

-When can one extrapolate claims, or _laws_, from experiments, or Randomized Control Trials (RCTs)?
+When can one extrapolate claims from experiments, or Randomized Control Trials (RCTs)?

 This question is an old hobby-horse in Medicine and Social Studies.
 It has been discussed within Economics by Manski (2008), Angrist & Pischke (2009) and many others.
-But interest about it surged particularly since Card & Krueger (1994) and the early 2000's with the foundation of institutions such as [J-PAL](https://www.povertyactionlab.org) and [IPA](https://www.poverty-action.org/).
+But interest about it surged particularly since Card & Krueger (1994) and the early 2000's with the inception of institutions such as [J-PAL](https://www.povertyactionlab.org) and [IPA](https://www.poverty-action.org/).
 More recently, Augus Deaton and Nancy Cartwright have provided a [powerful critique](http://www.sciencedirect.com/science/article/pii/S0277953617307359?via%3Dihub) to the usefulness of RCTs (shorter version [here](http://voxeu.org/article/limitations-randomised-controlled-trials)).
+[Vivalt (2017a)](http://evavivalt.com/wp-content/uploads/How-Much-Can-We-Generalize.pdf) undertakes an effective comparison of experiments in twenty broad areas of Development to assess how they generalize.
+On a related note, [Vivalt (2017b)](http://evavivalt.com/wp-content/uploads/Learning.pdf) and [Athey & Wager (2017)](https://arxiv.org/abs/1702.02896) study how much a policy maker can learn from experiments, and how to use that information to implement policy under certain constraints.

 Nevertheless, the academic debate about extrapolation has always seemed unnecessarily verbose to me.
 The conceptual framework behind it is in fact simple, and it could provide us a more synthetic way of pinning down the good and the bad about generalizing claims from experiments.